kubernetes/enhancements/keps/sig-node/5474-enable-writable-cgroups/README.md

 ##### Descendant and Depth Limits (Pod-level, no CRI changes)

-The descendant-exhaustion mitigation (see [Verified Behavior](#verified-behavior)) is handled entirely by the kubelet on the Pod-level cgroup and is currently not part of the CRI surface.
-When a Pod opts into writable cgroups, the kubelet sets `cgroup.max.descendants` and `cgroup.max.depth` on the Pod cgroup it already creates and manages, which bounds the entire Pod cgroup subtree (including any containers and their descendants).
+When a Pod opts into writable cgroups, the kubelet applies `cgroup.max.descendants` of 250 and `cgroup.max.depth` of 50 to the Pod cgroup it manages.
+These limits cover live descendants throughout the Pod subtree, including container cgroups.
+No CRI changes are required.

-The kubelet applies conservative defaults at alpha.
+The limits apply separately to each Pod.
+After a cgroup directory is removed, its kernel resources can remain allocated until cleanup completes.

+A Pod that requests `Writable` never runs a container without the limits.
+The kubelet writes them when it creates the Pod cgroup.
+If the write fails, the kubelet removes the Pod cgroup, records a `FailedToCreatePodContainer` event on the Pod, and retries on the next sync.

 ### Implementation Details